 There are many disciples among us.
 We see one quality in someone and we forget all about the one who’s stood by us.
 We are eager to give the new person the same status because their one thing appealed to us.
 In doing so, we forget years of care, the bond memories with our loved ones.
 We forego the wise, selfless Buddha for a mere display of some power by someone we just met.

 A man or a woman talks to you nicely, gives you attention, for a few minutes and you go home and tell your partner how nice this person was and how your wife or husband should also aim to be like them.
 By doing so, we reduce their years of effort to a mere handful of rice.
 Be like her, dress like her, eat like him, earn like him, behave like so-and-so, and so on.
 Most of us, like the disciples, are eternally getting impressed with the siddhis of other yogis and asking Buddha to behave like them.

 Not just disciples, there are many yogis among us too.
 In fact, in this day and age, we have more yogis than we ever did in the history of our race.
 But, today we have a different kind of them.
 Many of us, like the yogi, spend our entire life working on stuff worth no more than a fistful of rice.

 We work hard so we can be happy and so we may share that happiness with our loved ones.
 But, in working hard, in winning the race, we often lose sight of why we are doing it.
-Two people come together with the intention of loving each other, with the hope of leading a life of happiness and sharing, but soon reality and practicalities give way to resistance, differences, disharmony, and love disappears like dew upon morning sun.
+Two people come together with the intention of loving each other, with the hope of leading a life of happiness and sharing, but soon reality and practicalities give way to resistance, differences and disharmony, then love disappears like dew upon the morning sun.